Stephen H. Cassidy: Post-mayoral community service

 In 2016, Cassidy served as co-chair of the Measure J1 campaign in support of a $104 million school construction bond to renovate and modernize San Leandro public schools.
 Measure J1 received 74.8% support from the voters.

 In 2017 and 2018, Cassidy successfully advocated for the San Leandro City Council to recognize Surlene Grant, San Leandro's first elected African-American City Council member.
 “By dedicating a public location in Surlene Grant’s name, we show that San Leandro acknowledges the racism of its past, embraces its diversity of today, and is a welcoming community for all in the future," Cassidy wrote.

 In the November 2018 elections, Cassidy ran unsuccessfully for a director position on the Eden Township Healthcare District Board.
 He also served as co-chair of the Measure I parcel tax campaign for San Leandro schools, which passed with 75% support.

-In 2020, Cassidy served as chairperson for Measure N which raised $198 million for the San Leandro Unified School District and City of San Leandro property transfer tax Measure VV.
+In 2020, Cassidy served as chairperson for Measure N which raised $198 million for the San Leandro Unified School District.
+The same year, he oversaw the successful campaign for Measure VV which increased the real property transfer tax for the City of San Leandro.

+In 2024, Cassidy served as chairperson for the successful campaign to pass Measure J, a $174 bond measure for the San Leandro Unified School district.